react-native-camera/react-native-camera/README.md

 ## Known Issues
 Below is a list of known issues.
 Pull requests are welcome for any of these issues!

-- Orientation is not set correctly upon device rotation
 - Stills captured to disk will not be cleaned up and thus must be managed manually for now

 ## Getting started